magento/devdocs/guides/v1.0/m2fedg/xlate/xlate_overview.md

 <h2 id="fedg_xlate_overview">Overview of Magento Translations</h2>

-The Magento 2 translation mechanism is considerably different from the <a href="{{ site.baseurl }}guides/v1.0/m2fedg/xlate/xlate_mage1.html#fedg_xlate_mage1">Magento 1.x</a> mechanism.

-Our primary goal is to reduce global code coupling and dependencies.
-The module's context was deemed detrimental for the developer (and translator) and not that valuable for the user; therefore, we eliminated the module context for translating phrases.
+In Magento 2, our primary goal when redesigning translation was to reduce global code coupling and dependencies.
+We determined that the <a href="{{ site.baseurl }}guides/v1.0/m2fedg/xlate/xlate_mage1.html#fedg_xlate_mage1">Magento 1.x</a> module context is detrimental for the developer (and translator) and not valuable for the user; therefore, we eliminated the module context for translating phrases.

-Our secondary goal is to provide good solutions to the following:
+Our secondary goal is to provide solutions to the following:

 *	Translation&mdash;translating a phrase to a different language without changing its meaning.